Skip to content

 Subject Line: Action Needed: W-9 Request

-Dwolla has determined that your payment receipts with [Client Name] must be reported in a Form 1099-K this year.
-Please fill out the provided Form W-9 so that we can provide the correct identifying information on your Form 1099-K. You are required by law to provide this information.
-If we do not receive the Form W-9 within 30 days of this notice, Dwolla will be required to suspend your account and you will not be able to initiate transfers with [Client Name].
+Dwolla has determined that payments you received for goods and services on our platform must be reported in a Form 1099-K this year.
+Please click the link below to provide your Form W-9 information so that we can provide the correct identifying information on your Form 1099-K. You are required by law to provide this information.
+If we do not receive the Form W-9 information within 30 days of this notice, Dwolla will be required to suspend your account and you will not be able to initiate transfers with our platform.

 Back to Top